bjs250/bjs250.github.io/audit.md

 ## Job to be done

-Notifications are an incredibly important and useful tool to get users back into the product at the right time.
-The problem is...well, there are too many problems to count!
-Dispatching notifications is a lot like tossing bottles into the ocean.
-We were sending them to users, but didn't know if they were actually using them or something had gone wrong along the way.
+Notifications are an incredibly important and useful tool for getting users back into the product at the right time.
+The problem was...well, there were too many problems to count!
+Dispatching notifications was a lot like tossing bottles into the ocean.
+We were sending them to users, but didn't know if they were making it to them.
+We also didn't know if users were actually using them.

 Then we started to get triage.
 A lot of triage...

-Customers would constantly tell us notitifications stopped working, or were delayed, or they got them on their phone but not in their browser (or vice versa)
+Customers would constantly tell us notitifications stopped working, or were delayed, or they got them on their phone but not in their browser (or vice versa).
+At the end of the day:

 1. Engineers needed a way to measure the reliability of notification delivery and performance latency